Senior University Examination Qualification

 The SUEQ is intended for staff in higher education who are responsible for assuring or safeguarding assessment quality at the curriculum level.
 This includes, for example, Examination Board members, programme directors, quality assurance officers, programme coordinators, and educational advisors.

 The next SUEQ starts in September 2025.
 You can apply until 15 September 2026.
-Please register via CourseFinder (possible from 20-6-2026 on).
-You can find all the practical information, such as the dates for mandatory sessions, in the flyer
+Please register via CourseFinder.
+Nb.
+Discard the dates mentioned in Coursefinder; they are not complete.
+Check the flyer for the dates!

 Contact Information